danilondonusm-debug/Strikezone_betsonline/README.md

 # Business Context
-The Colombian online sports betting market is one of the most dynamic in Latin America, regulated by Coljuegos since 2017.
-StrikeZone is positioned as a premium platform targeting high-value users with above-average betting tickets, seeking to differentiate through data analytics.
-This project simulates the platform's operational data and answers key business questions around user behavior, financial performance, and market activity.
+The Colombian online sports betting market is one of the most dynamic in Latin America.
+In this context, StrikeZone positions itself as a premium platform targeting high-value users with above-average bets, and seeks to differentiate itself through data-driven business solutions.
+This project simulates betting market data—standardized, optimized, and analyzed using tools such as Python and MySQL—and answers key business questions related to user behavior, financial results, and market activity.

 ## Tech Stack
 LayerToolRelational DatabaseMySQL 8.0Data SeedingPython 3.13 · Faker · mysql-connectorBusiness IntelligencePower BI DesktopVersion ControlGit / GitHub